oracleyue/dotfiles/README.md

-# Repo for Linux/Unix Config. files and Emacs
+# Repo for Linux/Unix config. files and Emacs

 ## Description